 Sessions represent user activity within a given time frame (by default 30 minutes).
 Ad platforms report a click whenever someone clicks on an ad.
-It’s common to have a gap between these two metrics because they represent different actions.
+It’s common to have more sessions than clicks in Google Analytics and your ad platform because they represent different actions.

 For example, a user who clicks on an ad twice within the session duration will represent one session in Google Analytics and two clicks on an advertising platform.
 Conversely, if someone clicks on an ad once and stays on a website for longer than the session duration, that user will count as one click on the advertising platform and two sessions in Google Analytics.